Enforcement Directorate Cases

 - The ED uses this convention to coordinate with foreign authorities for tracking and recovering illicit funds and assets that are laundered internationally.

-- India adheres to FATF standards, which set global guidelines for addressing money laundering and financing of terrorism.
+- India adheres to the FATF standards, which establish global guidelines for combating money laundering and the financing of terrorism.

 - The ED aligns its practices with FATF's international protocols, facilitating cooperation with other nations to identify, freeze, and recover assets linked to financial crimes.

-- Following FATF’s recommendations enhances global recognition of ED's cases, promoting smoother cross-border collaboration.
+- Following FATF’s recommendations enhances global recognition of ED cases, promoting smoother cross-border collaboration.

 - Through these treaties, the ED can request evidence, documents, and witness cooperation from foreign governments to strengthen its case and recover assets.